 - Automatically assign issues to the relevant department or person responsible

 - Automatically notify the user via email when a technician is assigned the issue.

 - Allowing employees to log calls and view the status of existing calls using a Self Service module.

 Modules that are most commonly needed

 The following modules are accepted as basic requirements for most help desk solutions, however, the level of ITIL compliance does vary between solutions.

 It is important to select the help desk solution that addresses your organisations business requirements.
 Remember, the one-size-fits-all rule does not apply when selecting a help desk.

-The power and sophistication of your IT Help Desk has the ability to make-or-break your IT staff morale.
+The power and sophistication of your IT Help Desk have the ability to make or break your IT staff morale.
 Similarly, the user acceptance of an organised help desk will have a positive effect on the productivity and morale of your end-users.
-Likewise, failing to acknowledge the necessity of a help desk, will lead to a loss of productivity and decreasing morale of your IT department and User department.
+Likewise, failing to acknowledge the necessity of a help desk, will lead to a loss of productivity and decreasing the morale of your IT department and User department.